 Watercolour techniques that I frequently apply in my painting process, have been practiced and developed through many years of my career in watercolor painting.
 I do not think that these watercolor techniques are some of the best to be treated as watercolor instruction, but I rather wish to view them as some of my little tricks or techniques that can be some useful tips for beginners.

-Some of these techniques have been explained in my watercolor lessons while others have not due to various constraints including time.
-I would like to share them in manners of step by step watercolor demonstrations and hopefully will make these info useful to someone.
+Some of these techniques have been explained in my watercolor lessons while others have not due to various constraints like time.
+I would like to share them in manners of step by step watercolor demonstrations and hopefully these informations will be of use to you.
 Here are some of the commonly used watercolour techniques.

 Choosing Watercolour Paper

 The quality of the watercolour paper plays a vital role in delivering the exact and result of painting watercolour.
 Choosing the right paper will enable the artist to control the flow of water and hence enhance the effect of the watercolour painting.

 There are three types of paper surfaces:

 The hot-pressed type has the smoothest texture and is the least absorbent of the three types.
 It provides a flat finish and is a great choice for artworks that has an emphasis on the details.